intersystems-community/intersystems-testingmanager/README.md

 In the Test Explorer view expand the first root folder, which is captioned 'Local Tests' or 'Server Tests' depending on which paradigm your workspace uses.

-A subfolder displays for each root folder of your workspace, which may be a multi-root one.
+A subfolder is shown for each root folder of your workspace, which may be a multi-root one.
 Within this you are shown the test classes.
-The 'Local Tests' tree uses a heirarchical structure with one subfilder per segment of the package name.
+The 'Local Tests' tree uses a hierarchical structure with one subfolder per segment of the package name.
 The 'Server Tests' tree uses a flat structure.

 At the level of an individual test class the final expansion shows a leaf for each `TestXXX` method.